gmatocha/Filament-Watch-Octoprint-Plugin/README.md

 Similar layer height?
 Yes
 Similar model?
 Yes.
 Huh?
 Why the model itself?
 Because a Benchy with it's small intricate moves will look very different to Filament Watch than a full volume printed cube given all the same settings.

-So here's my suuggestion for success with Filament Watch:
+So here's my suggestion for success with Filament Watch:
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQ4MjcyNzY1MF19
+eyJoaXN0b3J5IjpbLTEyNjI0NjE5MTVdfQ==
 -->